gleydson404/semantix-test/README.md

   - total_http_404 -> (Total of http 404)
   - unique_hosts -> (List of unique hosts)

-In red, are informations that did not belongs to the challenge, but its a plus.
+The highlighted items, are informations that did not belongs to the challenge, but its a plus.

 Also, there is some questions on the Test.
 To see this go to TEST_ANSWERS.md.
 Those answers are in PT-BR because the test is in PT-BR.

 I hope you liked.

 Feel free to create a issue, if you want.

 Regards.